-2019 \$'000 2018 \$'000

-Note 17.
-Current liabilities - Deferred revenue

-Customer deposits 26,276 26,397

-Accidental damage warranties 47

-26,323 26,397
+2020 \$'000 2019 \$'000 Note 17.
+Deferred revenue Customer deposits 40,045 26,276 Accidental damage warranties - current Deferred revenue - current 198 40,243 47 26,323 Accidental damage warranties - non current 620 171

 Customer deposits are amounts received from customers for orders not yet completed.
 A customer deposit is recognised as revenue when the customer accepts delivery of the order.
-The opening balance of customer deposits was all recognised as revenue in the current financial year.

 Accidental damage warranties are purchased by the customer in conjunction with the purchase of a piece of furniture and are recognised as revenue over the life of the warranty.
-Amounts classified as current will be recognised as revenue within twelve months of the reporting date.
+Amounts classified as current will be recognised as revenue within 12 months of the reporting date.